grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.76.2016.5
+- New canvas: show number of characters left in a caption
+- Fix making page address canonical and prevent eating anchor links in the process

 1.75.2016.3
 - Fix for the case when no drawings are left in the game (all flagged) o_O
 - New canvas: Support Macintosh Command key just as Ctrl